jorenheit/rinku/readme.md

 The setup of the system can only be done at compiletime.
 Signals are compiletime entities (types) which are passed as template parameters, so these functions cannot be called at runtime using runtime-determined signals.
 This was a deliberate choice; the compiler will catch a lot of wiring mistakes because it knows which signals belong to which modules, if these are inputs or outputs, etc. Rinku is therefore not meant as a backend for a dynamic system-building experience.

 Once the system is built, it can be interacted with during runtime if you choose to.
 Many access-function have compiletime and runtime variants.
 If you have all the information at compiletime, simply use the corresponding compiletime variants (or macro's) as this is the fastest way to run your system (no name-lookups).
 If you're buildig a more advanced and interactive experience, runtime variants are available (and no macro aliases).
 For more information on these advanced features, see the corresponding chapter and function references at the end of this document.

+### Debugger
+A ready-to-use debugger was built upon these runtime features to implement a fully interactive debugging shell in which you can set breakpoints, inspect signals or even change them at runtime.
+See the corresponding chapter near the end of this document for more information on how to build and run the debugger.

 ## Creating a Module
 To create a new module to be part of a system we take the following steps: